ibara/flang-driver/docs/AttributeReference.rst

   the deprecated declaration with the new declaration specified.

 Multiple availability attributes can be placed on a declaration, which may correspond to different platforms.
-Only the availability attribute with the platform corresponding to the target platform will be used; any others will be ignored.
+For most platforms, the availability attribute with the platform corresponding to the target platform will be used;
+any others will be ignored.
+However, the availability for ``watchOS`` and ``tvOS`` can be implicitly inferred from an ``iOS`` availability attribute.
+Any explicit availability attributes for those platforms are still prefered over the implicitly inferred availability attributes.
 If no availability attribute specifies availability for the current target platform, the availability attributes are ignored.
-Supported platforms
+Supported platforms are:
-are:

 ``ios``
   Apple's iOS operating system.
 The minimum deployment target is specified by